Do you need a guest author?

 WRITING—THINK OF IT AS AN ADVENTURE!

 Do you dare become a writer?
-Jennifer talks about inspiration, the journey to complete a novel, and how writing can take you to places you never dreamed of—she ended up halfway around the world, in Nepal!
+Jennifer talks about inspiration, the journey to become a book author, and how writing can take you to places you never dreamed of—first, she ended up halfway around the world, in Nepal!
+And now, she flies regularly in teeny tiny planes as a Flying Samaritan.
 She tells her story and the amazing stories behind her books—yes, Pippi Longstocking really did try to kill her daughter—while weaving in humorous anecdotes and writing tips for authors in training.
 She likes to leave time for questions and answers.

 Children come away from Jennifer's presentations with renewed excitement for reading and writing.
 Read comments about past appearances.